 Also, you can contact the relevant water company to discuss options and costs of connecting the property before you commit to buying it.

 - Public water drains or pipes on the property: you may need permission from the water company to carry out renovations or extensions.

 If any public pipes have been built over already, or new pipes have been laid, your conveyancing solicitor can request the legal paperwork to demonstrate the necessary permission for this.

 - Who is responsible for what: it could be you who will be expected to manage and maintain a septic tank, or other private disposal facilities at the property.

 What if there’s a water meter?

-If you don’t want the responsibility and expense of sewage disposal for example, ascertaining whether the property can be connected to the mains could be make or break.
+If you don’t want the responsibility and expense of sewage disposal, for example, ascertaining whether the property can be connected to the mains could affect your decision to proceed with the purchase.

-If you want to extend the property but there are pipes on the land owned by the water company, will you get permission to build?
+If you want to extend the property over water pipes owned by the water company, will you be able to get permission to build the extension?